rust-lang/reference/src/types/impl-trait.md

 }
 ```

 This does not "reveal" the hidden type.
-It binds an explicitly known `i32` type as the hidden type of `Bar` and will error if that's not the hidden type everywhere else, too.
+It binds an explicitly known `i32` type as the hidden type of `Bar` and
+will error if any of the hidden type defining sites use a different type.

-As a last usage, you can avoid binding any hidden types and just use the type-alias-impl-trait by just forwarding it elsewhere:
+As a last usage, you can avoid defining any hidden types and just use the type-alias-impl-trait by just forwarding it elsewhere:

 ```rust,ignore
 fn burp(x: Bar) -> Bar {